scanoss/sbom-workbench/README.md

 ## Contributing

-SCANOSS Audit Workbench is an open source project, and we love to receive contributions from our community.
+SBOM Workbench is an open source project, and we love to receive contributions from our community.
 There are many ways to contribute.
 For more information see the [Contributing Guide](CONTRIBUTING.md) and [Code of Conduct](CODE_OF_CONDUCT.md).

 ## Docs